 Information we collect

-- Information about people who share their experiences with us by other means
+- People who share their experiences with us by other means, including experiences shared with your local Healthwatch

 - Information about our own staff and people applying to work for us